K6L6/photo2sketch/README.md

 `svg_reverse` used to reverse the coordinate points in a line, with list for input.

 `exp_w_order` meant to stand for expand with order.
 A function to expand svg data by changing order of strokes, and reversing strokes.
+The input for this function is a nested list in the form produced from `svg2xyList`.

+`arr_reduce` is used to reduce the sequence length of data in stroke-3 format.
+Input for the function is 'data' which refers to data in stroke-3 format and 'lim' which refers to the preferred sequence length of data.

 # npz_to_arr